quantmind/dynts/README.rst

-.. rubric:: A statistic package for python with enphasis on timeseries analysis.
+A statistic package for python with enphasis on timeseries analysis.
 Built around numpy_, it provides several back-end timeseries classes including R-based objects via rpy2_.
-            It is shipped with a domain specific language for timeseries analysis and manipulation.
+It is shipped with a domain specific language for timeseries analysis and manipulation built on to of ply_.
+It requires Python 2.6 and up, including Python 3 versions.

 --